 In August 2009, we entered into a development and license agreement with Orient Pharma Co., Ltd., a diversified multinational pharmaceutical, healthcare and consumer products company with headquarters in Taiwan, under which we granted to Orient Pharma development and commercialization rights in certain defined Asian and South Pacific countries to ORADUR-ADHD.
 DURECT retains rights to North America, Europe, Japan and all other countries not specifically licensed to Orient Pharma.
-In July 2010, we commenced a Phase I study to evaluate multiple formulations of ORADUR-ADHD.
+In July 2010, we and Orient Pharma commenced a Phase I study to evaluate multiple formulations of ORADUR-ADHD and in the second quarter of 2011 we and Orient Pharma anticipate commencing a second Phase I study to evaluate additional formulations.